Jingyuan-L/WeDoSecure/README.md

 # WeDoSecure
- An insurance database system web application based on Django
+ An insurance database system web application based on Flask